ipublikuj-archive/widgets/docs/en/index.md

 ### Configuring widget

-All widgets have to be configured before they could be rendered on you page.
+All widgets have to be configured before they could be rendered on your page.
 This configuration must have some mandatory fields:

 * **widget title**
 * **widget description** for describing widget content.